 Shepley spends his days trapped in a cage, hidden deep in the woods of his remote, regency era England, estate.
 Tragedy led his servant Bryce to imprison him there four years ago, take on his identity, and give him in return an unusual and complicated sort of friendship.
 Shepley’s actions may have brought him to this place, but his thoughts turn to revenge.

-Everything may change when their childhood friend Lena begs to visit again after losing her home.
+Everything changes when their childhood friend Lena begs to visit again after losing her home.
 She is a free spirit with a loving heart and the one person Shepley is still allowed to write to in his lonely life.
 He has fallen in love with her through her letters.
 Shepley jumps at the chance to bring her closer and, in a code within their correspondence that only she will understand, he encourages her to come at once.
 But is bringing Lena near and giving her sanctuary all he desires, or is her visit a last, desperate bid to be found — and released?
-It is a freedom he both desires and fears for, if Shepley were to take his revenge upon Bryce, he knows he would lose Lena’s heart (and damn his soul) forever.
+It is a freedom he both desires and fears for, if Shepley takes his revenge upon Bryce, he knows he will lose Lena’s heart (and damn his soul) forever.

 Upon her arrival Lena is led to believe that Bryce is the man she has written to, and begins to fall in love with him, but it is a love based on Shepley’s words.
 As Lena and Bryce grow close, Shepley feels his heart split in two.
 Will the man he once called a friend really rob him of the last, and best, of his dreams?
 Shepley wonders if he is truly the monster Bryce sees — a dangerous man, destined to die alone.

-Will Lena’s discovery of the cage in the woods lead to Shepley’s salvation . . . or unleash tragedy for them all?
+When Lena discovers the cage in the woods, will it lead to Shepley’s salvation . . . or unleash tragedy for them all?

 Read an excerpt here.